GenesysGo/docs-shadow-cloud/wield/README.md

 # Run a Wield Node

 ## 1. Node Requirements - Specific hardware requirements are yet to be determined.
 Operating system requirements are Ubuntu 22.04 LTS kernel 5.15.0.
-Other Linux x86 distributions may work but are not supported at this time.
+Other Linux x86 distributions may work but are not *officially* supported at this time.

 ## 2. Operating system configuration.